zhscn/nongnu/README.md

   M-x totp RET

-You can tab-complete based on the label of the secret and a buffer displaying the token will be displayed (unless that token is about to expire - right now you just get a placeholder message but next TODO is to make that automatically delay and then generate a new token for you).
+You can tab-complete based on the label of the secret and a buffer displaying the token will be displayed (and updated as the displayed token expires).

+## Security

+Your secrets can be fetched from any auth-source source.

+Your secrets will only ever be stored by this package in auth-source backends that are encrypted.

+You secret(s) are only held in memory while a TOTP is being generated, or while a TOTP display buffer is being updated.